For this tutorial, if you want to follow along you’ll need:

 ⚠️ Be aware that if you make your schedule after some timeslots have already passed for the day, your first pin won’t come from the start of your collection.

 For example, if I make a schedule at 11:00am and

 - I’ve set the schedule to all days

 - I’ve set timeslots of 6:30am, 8:00am, 9:30am, 1:00pm and so on

 then here’s a surprise – the first possible item to be pinned from the collection will actually be the fourth because the first three timeslots have already passed.

 If I’d made the schedule at 5:00am (and finished making the applet soon after) then the first item to be pinned would be the first in the collection.

-The internet’s not perfect and sometimes glitches occur while one service is trying to communicate with another.
+The internet’s not perfect and sometimes glitches occur while one service is trying to communicate across it with another.
 It’s a fact of life.